makamoa/hyplex/alfred_README.md

 the solution space.
 Once the particles converge to a candidate solution, ALFRED launches a second set of particles around it but with the predictor unit removed.
 These particles then execute full FDTD simulations to refine the candidate into the final solution structure.

+## Limitations of the provided software

+The version of ALFRED provided here is a base version of a demo specifically designed to run on a desktop.
+As this software can be used to produce commercial devices, in order to protect the financial interests of the authors the final optimization routine has been removed.
+Any interested parties who which to use this software with full optimizations for commercial applications can contact the authors to work out a licensing agreement.

 # Getting started